jro31/jethro-codes/_articles/projects/meals-of-change.md

 From the front-end we want to recieve an `email`, a `password`, and a `password_confirmation` field.

 Thanks to `has_secure_password`, a validation exists that a password must be present when a user is created.
-I have separately validated that a user must have a unique email:
+I separately validated that a user must have a unique (and valid) email:

 ```rb
 # app/models/user.rb